borenstein-lab/burrito/docs/interactions.md

 ---
-title: Available Interactions in the Burrito Visualization
+title: Available Interactions in the BURRITO Visualization
 layout: default
 ---
-# Interacting with the Burrito Visualization
+# Interacting with the BURRITO Visualization

-Burrito enables the user to explore their data using a wide array of interactive features.
+BURRITO enables the user to explore their data using a wide array of interactive features.
 These features range from visualization-wide highlighting for examing broad trends to taxon-, function-, or attribution-specific tooltips for detailed information about individual aspects of community structure.

 ### Highlighting taxa, functions, and attributions